+• A challenging outdoor activity course at Loch Eil, close to Ben Nevis which culminates with backpacking in the Western Highlands.

+Foreign language trips with approximately four hours of tuition in the language school per day, staying with host families or in local hotels:

-- a challenging outdoor activity course at Loch Eil, close to Ben Nevis which culminates with backpacking in the Western Highlands - a visit to a language School in France, with three hours of French tuition each day - a visit to a language school in Cologne, with four hours of German tuition each day - a visit to a language school in Salamanca, Spain, with four hours of Spanish tuition each day
+- A visit to a language School in Nice, France. - A visit to a language school in Cologne, Germany. - A visit to a language school in Salamanca, Spain.

+This is a great opportunity to improve language skills by being immersed in family life and different cultures.

-At the end of Year 11 students are offered a two-centre trip to France, including a three-day canoe descent of the Ardèche Gorge and four days on the Mediterranean, windsurfing and sailing.
-Now in its fourth decade, this residential course is a challenging and highly enjoyable experience which proves extremely popular with students year after year.
+At the end of Year 11, students are offered a two-centre trip to France, including a three-day canoe descent of the Ardèche Gorge and four days on the Mediterranean, windsurfing and sailing.
+Now in its fourth decade, this residential course is a challenging and highly enjoyable experience, which proves extremely popular with students year after year.